Building a consistent and reproducible database for adsorption evaluation in Covalent-Organic Frameworks

 How to cite this entry

-Daniele Ongari, Aliaksandr V. Yakutovich, Leopold Talirz, Berend Smit, Building a consistent and reproducible database for adsorption evaluation in Covalent-Organic Frameworks, Materials Cloud Archive (2019), doi: 10.24435/materialscloud:2019.0034/v1.
+Daniele Ongari, Aliaksandr V. Yakutovich, Leopold Talirz, Berend Smit, Building a consistent and reproducible database for adsorption evaluation in Covalent-Organic Frameworks, Materials Cloud Archive (2020), doi: 10.24435/materialscloud:2019.0034/v3.

-We present a workflow that traces the path from the bulk structure of a crystalline material to assessing its performance in carbon capture from coal's post-combustion flue gases.
-We apply the workflow to a database of 324 covalent-organic frameworks (COFs) reported in the literature to characterize their CO2 adsorption properties using the following steps:
+We present a workflow that traces the path from the bulk structure of a crystalline material to assessing its performance in carbon capture from coal’s postcombustion flue gases.
+This workflow is applied to a database of 324 covalent−organic frameworks (COFs) reported in the literature, to characterize their CO2 adsorption properties using the following steps:

-(1) optimization of the crystal structure (atomic positions and cell) using density functional theory,
+(1) optimization of the crystal structure (atomic positions and unit cell) using density functional theory,

 (2) fitting atomic point charges based on the electron density,

-(4) computing carbon dioxide and nitrogen isotherms using grand canonical Monte Carlo simulations (empirical interaction potential) and, finally,
+(4) computing carbon dioxide and nitrogen isotherms using grand canonical Monte Carlo simulations with an empirical interaction potential, and finally,

-(5) assessing the CO2 parasitic energy via process modelling.
+(5) assessing the CO2 parasitic energy via process modeling.